 - an allantoic cyst is often present

-- allows direct visualisation of herniation content +/- evidence of any malrotation
+CT, although not routinely used in neonates, permits direct visualisation of herniation content +/- evidence of any malrotation.

 - the herniated liver is often of low T2 signal and the bowel of high T2 signal